isfandyar01/Advent_of_Code_2023/Day_3/logic.md

+Read the file and make 2d array of its contents so we can search the diagonals

 My approach is to first extract the number in a row and then check if the number is surrounded by a symbol if symbol is present then store the number in a valid_number array